 We often get asked what are the best questions to ask in a sales interview.
-The answer depends on the position for which you are interviewing, because there is no definitive list of questions that should be posed to all potential sales hirees.
+The answer depends on the position for which you are interviewing, because there is no definitive list of questions that should be posed to all potential sales hires.
 What we ask potential reps for territory development roles is much different that what we ask account managers and what we ask managers is very different from what we ask reps.
 It all depends on the position and we develop our list of questions when we are setting the hiring strategy for a client on a particular project.

 That said, we do employ certain sales interview philosophies.
 For instance, we like a mix of open and closed ended questions, we believe in asking proof questions in different ways (see Do you ask these tough questions when interviewing sales reps?) and we also believe in asking candidates questions that they won’t be expecting and won’t have practiced beforehand (see Make ‘em jump through hoops).
-And we believe that interviewing is merely one aspect of a comprehensive hiring process.
+And we believe that interviewing is merely one aspect of a comprehensive, highly structured hiring process.

 The typical sales interview